monsoonmaelstrom/book2/book2.md

 “They’re more scared of General Iverson than they are of your mother,” he says softly.

-“I wish I knew of their assessment of my mother or him was more wrong.
+“I wish I knew if their assessment of my mother or him was more wrong.
 I have a feeling I’m going to have to meet the man,” I mutter.
 I really don’t want to.
 “You’ve met him.
 What do you think?”

 “I think my assessment of him is wholly incorrect,” Liam admits with a sigh.
 “He’s always seemed like what you would expect given the known facts.
 Cold and arrogant, but not an existential threat.
 I haven’t spent that much time around him though.